-TCSRA Elected Officers, 2020-2021
+TCSRA Elected Officers, 2023-2024

-ZiNita Carrell, Membership Treasurer: ZiNita, now in her ninth year as membership treasurer, is our Education chair and is also in charge of luncheon notifications.
+ZiNita Carrell, Membership Treasurer: ZiNita, now in her twelfth year as membership treasurer, is our education co-chair and is also in charge of luncheon notifications.
 ZiNita was born in Yakima, WA, and lived in Wapato for most of her childhood.
 Her father, Lorence Heikell, was principal of Wapato Intermediate School, and her mother taught in various elementary schools around the lower Yakima Valley.
 ZiNita graduated from East Valley High School in Moxee and later received her BA and MA from Central Washington University.
 She taught Title 1 and Chapter 1 reading and math for nearly all of her career in Eastern and Western Washington.
 She retired from Tacoma Public Schools and enjoys traveling with her husband, being a member of TCSRA, and writing education articles for Bits & Pieces.

 Pat Slosson, Immediate Past President: Currently in her second year as editor of Bits & Pieces, Pat has been co-editor of the directory for several years.
 She is also chair of the program committee this year.
 She served three terms as TCSRA president, one year as our vice president/president-elect, and three years as our secretary.
 She has also been chair of the membership committee.
 As an “Army Brat,” Pat attended seven schools before graduating from high school in Dallas, Texas.
 She graduated from Pacific Lutheran University with a BA in Education and later earned an MA from Lesley University.
 After working for Phoenix newspapers, she returned to Washington and taught for North Thurston Public Schools for 30 years.
 Pat taught English as well as acting as Dean of Students for 12 years.
 Pat enjoys reading, traveling with her husband, and spending time with her children and grandchildren.